Feds Uncover Unresolved Problems at Johns Hopkins All Children’s

 Today, Johns Hopkins All Children’s is seeking to restore the community’s confidence in its standard of care, but the problem may go beyond All Children’s.
 Johns Hopkins faces similar problems at other hospitals it runs throughout the country.

-The Tampa legal team at Masterson, Hoag & Smith represent injured patients in medical malpractice cases.
+The St. Petersburg legal team at Masterson & Hoag, P.A. represent injured patients in medical malpractice cases.
 Give us a call or talk to us online to set up a free consultation.